PostHog/posthog.com/contents/blog/the-posthog-array-1-33-0.md

 ### New: Experimentation

 PostHog now offers a full end-to-end A/B testing suite!
-Previously you could use [Feature Flags](/product/feature-flags) to run experiments, but it took a lot of manual work.
+Previously you could use [Feature Flags](/product/feature-flags) to run experiments, but it took a lot of manual work to setup and interpret.
 We wanted to fix that.
 This new experimentation suite will help you plan tests by selecting users, sample sizes and run times, then track results and let you know when results are statistically significant.

 <img src="https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/1_33_0-experiments.png" alt="Screenshot: Experiments view" />